-The cones oftentimes are the only things separating fast-moving, two-ton vehicles from road construction crews.
-The crewmen’s very lives are dependent upon attentive driving by motorists.
+Those orange cones marking those lanes oftentimes are the only things separating fast-moving, two-ton vehicles from road construction crews.
+Friday’s accident is a reminder the crewmen’s very lives are dependent upon attentive driving by motorists.

 But what those motorists might not realize is they’re more at risk of injury and death than the workers.

-The Federal Highway Administration reports nearly 2.4 million people were injured and 37,261 were killed on our nation’s roads in 2008.
-That same year, however, 720 of those deaths occurred in work zones — 2 percent of all roadway fatalities.
-In addition, more than 40,000 injuries occur in work zones.
+The National Highway Traffic Safety Administration reports 33,561 people were killed on our nation’s roads in 2012.
+That same year, however, 609 of those deaths occurred in work zones — 1.8 percent of all roadway fatalities.
+In addition, about 32,000 injuries occur in work zones.

-The week of April 15 is National Work Zone Awareness Week, an annual reminder to use caution while driving near work crews.
 Most work zone accidents can be avoided, the Federal Highway Administration says.
-It offers these 10 tips for driving safely in work zones:
+It offers these tips for driving safely in work zones:

 • Expect the unexpected.
 Normal speed limits might be reduced, traffic lanes might be changed and people might be working on or near the road.